openstack/ironic-specs/specs/kilo/irmc-power-driver.rst

 Other end user impact
 ---------------------
-The following driver_info fields are required:
+The following driver_info fields can be provided:

 * irmc_address: hostname or IP of iRMC
 * irmc_username: username for iRMC with administrator privileges